amyoun01/paleofire_modeling_analysis/README.md

 		 2. z_MPI-ESM-LR.7z (7.5 MB)
 		 3. z_MPI-ESM-P.7z (4.94 GB)
 		 4. z_MRI-CGCM3.7z (4.96 GB)

-* Please note, in the "code", "data", and "results" directories we provide additional README files providing further details regarding all the files and code provided in this archive, as well as citations when appropriate.

 * The raw data used to conduct these analyses are not included in this archive.
 These data are already archived publicly, so we do not redistribute them ourselves.
 Detailed descriptions of the original datasets we downloaded to run our analyses are provided, as well as download URLs when available.